ozgurturkiye/FreeEnglishNotes/README.rst

 Welcome to Free English Notes documentation!
 ============================================

-The purpose of this project is to create a simple, useful and understandable resource for English grammar.
+The purpose of this project is to create a simple, useful and understandable resource for English learners.

-Free for use, free to improve.
+Free for use, free for improve English skills.
 If you’d like to contribute, fork me on GitHub!

 To read the documentation: https://freeenglishnotes.readthedocs.io